ufal/ParlaStats/README.md

 	user=<user as who you wish to access the database>
 	password=<password associated with the user>
 	```
-	- For obvious reasons I am not including my `database.ini` file into this
+	- For obvious reasons I am not including my `database.ini` file into t
 	  repository
 	- If any trouble arises with this file please let me know.
 ## 4. Querying using the api (OLD VERSION, SEE SECITON 5)